It’s finally raspberry season in Muskoka and the berries this year are great!

 - Icing (Confectioner’s) sugar, for dusting

 - Preheat oven to 400° F. and place rack in centre of oven.
-Butter and flour a 9-inch round cake pan* (you may want to line the bottom with parchment, for easy removal).
+Grease a 9-inch cake pan and line the bottom with parchment paper, for easy removal.
+You can also bake this in a greased cast-iron skillet.

 - In a small bowl, whisk together the flour, baking powder, baking soda and salt.
 Set aside.

-- Spoon batter into prepared cake pan, smoothing top.
+- Spoon the batter into prepared cake pan or skillet, smoothing top.
 Scatter raspberries evenly over the top and sprinkle with remaining 1 1/2 tablespoons sugar.

-- Bake until cake is golden and a wooden pick inserted into centre comes out clean, 25 to 30 minutes.
-Cool in pan 10 minutes, then turn out onto a rack and allow to cool 10 to 15 minutes more.
+- Bake until cake is golden and a wooden pick inserted into centre comes out clean, about 25 to 30 minutes.
+Cool in the pan 10 minutes.
+If baked in a skillet, serve right from the skillet.
+If baked in a cake pan, then turn out onto a rack and allow to cool 10 to 15 minutes more.
 Invert onto a plate.

 - *I have baked this recipe successfully with an 8-inch pan but some have reported it spilling over with an 8-inch pan.
 If you only have 8-inch, give a try but bake in on top of a baking sheet to catch any spill-over, just in case.